 When we travel with our kids, we tend to focus mostly on them, forgetting about ourselves.
 We did just that when we packed for our road trip.
 Moreover, we continued to do that (excessively!) while we were already on the road! 😉 Ok, so what exactly am I going on about here?
 Two things:

-— Packing a monthly supply of baby food and snacks, even though those will surely be readily available everywhere we go (last time I checked, Germany and Denmark were part of the well-developed countries club 🙂 ).
+— Packing a monthly supply of baby food and snacks, even though those will surely be readily available everywhere we go (last time I checked, Germany, Denmark and Sweden were part of the well-developed countries club 🙂 ).

 — NOT packing any food for the adults because “we can always grab something at a gas station!”.